 Established in 2014, based on an investment of more than $150 million from the Massachusetts Life Science Center (MLSC) and UMass Amherst, IALS researchers are translating fundamental discoveries into novel candidate medical devices, biomolecules, and delivery vehicles that benefit human health.
 Research and Engagement employs a professional staff member dedicated to supporting the operations of the Life Science Laboratories building.

 The Models to Medicine Center harnesses campus research strengths in life sciences to foster translational applications, create synergistic ties with industry, and improve the training of future life scientists, especially those who will join the workforce in the Commonwealth.
-Specific translational clusters include:
+Specific research themes include:

 - Protein Homeostasis